ACINQ/eclair/README.md

 Your seed never changes once it is created, but your channels do change whenever you receive our send payments.
 `eclair.bak` is safe to backup even when your system is running.
 We recommend that you implement your backup process in 2 steps:
-- first, rename `eclair.bak` to a new local file
+- first, move `eclair.bak` to a new local file
 - then, backup the renamed file using whatever tool you like.

 ## Docker